 The PSP therapies market is anticipated to grow at an annualized rate of over 35%, till 2030

 Growth in this domain is anticipated to be driven by the lack of competition from generics and consequent steering adoption of high-priced curative treatments.
 Owing to the greater prevalence of PSP and high prices of therapies in North America, the region is likely to capture a relatively higher market share (68%) in 2030.
 Within Europe, UK and Germany are likely to emerge as the key markets for PSP therapies.

 It is interesting to note that in view of the high unmet patient need, FDA and EMA have fast tracked the approval process of six therapies by granting them orphan designation, which 7-year marketing exclusivity to sponsors of the approved orphan products.
 The key players that are likely to receive approval of their therapies, in the next decade, include AlzProtect, Retrotope, Woolsey Pharmaceuticals, EmeraMed and Lundbeck.
-The company that is able to crack the tough nutby navigating through the regulatory check posts, is likely to have the “first-mover” advantage in the PSP therapies market, enabling it to establish a strong brand position and sustain profits over a long period of time.
+The company that is able to crack the tough nutby navigating through the regulatory check posts, is likely to have the “first-mover” advantage in the progressive supranuclear palsy market, enabling it to establish a strong brand position and sustain profits over a long period of time.

 For more details, You can also download the SAMPLE REPORT on progressive supranuclear palsy by Roots Analysis.